 Kells acts as a major economic development centre in the north of the County.
 The Economic Strategy identifies lands at Kells Business Park as one of 5 key strategy sites within the County.
 The lands are designated as an Assisted Area in the Regional Aid Map for Europe 2014-2020.
 A Strategic Employment Zone of circa 33 hectares was zoned E1/E3 in 2016 in conjunction with the spatial implementation of the Economic Strategy for County Meath 2014-2022.
-The lands are located to the south east of Kells easily accessible to the M3 motorway and are identified for high end technology/ manufacturing and major campus style office based employment as well as providing for potential logistics, warehousing, distribution and supply chain management uses.
+The lands are located to the south east of Kells easily accessible to the M3 motorway and are identified for high end technology/manufacturing and major campus style office-based employment as well as providing for potential logistics, warehousing, distribution and supply chain management uses.
 The development of these lands will provide a balance of employment opportunities for the area of north Meath.

-Trim is a self-sustaining growth town with a

-unique cultural and built heritage identified in the Regional Spatial and Economic Strategy (RSES) as a medieval heritage town.
+Trim is a self-sustaining growth town with a unique cultural and built heritage identified in the Regional Spatial and Economic Strategy (RSES) as a medieval heritage town.
 With a 'Jobs: Resident' Workforce ratio of 0.67 and 2,500 jobs in 2016, Trim is the second largest centre for employment in the County behind Navan.
 The vision going forward for Trim is to maximise the number of local job opportunities while investing and expanding in the tourist product in the town.
 A variation to the Trim Development Plan adopted in Q3 of 2019 supported the continued economic development of the town through the facilitation of the development of a live work community including a key piece of road infrastructure for the town.
 Trim is designated as being eligible for the Urban Regeneration and Development Fund (URDF) (as a town of fewer than 10,000 people but with more than 2,500 jobs) which will present opportunities for funding going forward.
-In
+In this regard, the Council has taken a proactive approach in securing funding to obtain Planning approval to develop Trim Library and Cultural Centre.

 To encourage the development of Kells and Trim as a tourism cluster with improvement in the connectivity between both centres.
-Each town to develop a strategy for niche tourism as integral part of their overall development strategy e.g. culinary tourism, regional food hub, creative industries, etc. Continue the ongoing protection of the intrinsic built and natural heritage of Kells and Trim and their promotion as a basis of tourism;
+Each town to develop a strategy for niche tourism as integral part of their overall development strategy e.g. culinary tourism, regional food hub, creative industries, etc. Continue the ongoing protection of the intrinsic built and natural heritage of Kells and Trim and their promotion as a basis of tourism.

-To promote the further development of the Kells Business Park which is identified as one of the five key strategic sites for economic investment in the County in the Economic Development Strategy for County Meath 2014-2022;
+To promote the further development of the Kells Business Park which is identified as one of the five key strategic sites for economic investment in the County in the Economic Development Strategy for County Meath 2014-2022.

 To promote and support the development of the strategic site located on the southern side of the strategically important R147 (Navan Road) in Kells where lands with an E1/E3 land use zoning objective have been identified.
+These lands will provide for high end technology/manufacturing and major campus style office-based employment as well as providing for potential logistics, warehousing, distribution and supply chain management uses.

-To continue to support and promote existing industries and enterprises in Kells and build upon the status of Kells as part of an EU designated Regional Aid area and to explore funding streams such as the REDZ initiative to support enterprise within the County;
+To continue to support and promote existing industries and enterprises in Kells and build upon the status of Kells as part of an EU designated Regional Aid area and to explore funding streams such as the REDZ initiative to support enterprise within the County.

-To further develop the indigenous enterprise, logistics, manufacturing and retail base in Kells.
+To further develop the indigenous enterprise, logistics, manufacturing and retail base in Kells